 To round off.....All grant funding whether it's from a charity, trust or Government agency will have varying conditions.

-So do remember to check all their individual criteria before applying for any financial aid.
+And remember to check all their individual grant criteria before applying for any financial aid.